Adaptive Limiting.

 What do they have in common?

-Spectral and Temporal controls at the heart of both limiters can be dialled in to taste, and very much decide the ‘flavour’ of the sound.
+Spectral and Temporal controls lie at the heart of both limiters and can be dialled in to taste.
+These very much decide the ‘flavour’ of the sound.

 Prior to this, simply pushing signal into either limiter will give you beautiful, musical results.